-In addition to applicable laws and regulations, the following board policies will apply to leave requests.
+In addition to applicable laws and regulations, the following board policies of the board will apply to leave requests.
 The superintendent is directed to develop administrative procedures and make them available to any employee upon request.

 A. MINIMUM LEAVE TIME